5 things to do in McHenry County: Building homes, the Kentucky Derby and motorcycles

 Attendees can come dressed to the nines in their best Derby Day attire.
 There will be a best hat contest.

-Tickets cost $5 and can be bought at thequarrycablepark.com.
-Admission is free for those 18 and younger.
+Tickets are $5 and can be bought at thequarrycablepark.com/shop.
+Those 18 and younger are free.

 Aliano’s Ristorante, 310 N. River St. in East Dundee, will host a watch party and hat contest at 4 p.m.
 Saturday.
 Prizes will be awarded for the most creative, classy and overall favorite hats.